 - Become known for your dependability.
 When you say you’ll do something—no matter how small the task—always get it done on time and impeccably.

-- Make the boss look good by your words, actions and loyalty.
+- Make the boss look good through your words, actions, and loyalty.
 Don’t ever speak against him or her or betray a confidence.
 Learn what the boss sees as outstanding performance and offer nothing less.

-- Don’t come to the boss—or to colleagues—with a problem unless you’re ready to present one or more possible solutions.
+- No unsolvable problems.
+Don’t come to the boss—or to colleagues—with a problem unless you’re ready to present one or more possible solutions.

 - Join a professional association and regularly attend events.
 Consider joining the board and becoming a presenter.
 It’s a great way to see and be seen by leaders in your field—and make a name for yourself.

-- Always look clean, poised and professional, because people do notice—and will treat you as you treat yourself.
+- Always look clean, poised, and professional, because people do notice—and will treat you as you treat yourself.
+Whether you are at home or in the office appearance does affect first impressions.

-- Have upbeat attitude and a smile for everyone.
+- Have an upbeat attitude and a smile for everyone.
 Never gossip or backstab.
 Look for the good in everyone and share others’ success stories.
+Use the golden rule to your advantage.

 Build skills your organization needs.
 The more knowledgeable you are, the more you’ll accomplish.
 The more you accomplish, the more likely you are to be noticed—and rewarded—for your work!